 I fully agree that pricing is like nailing the coffin.
 This is something that plays like the last deciding factor, atleast it does for me.
 So, let us look at the pricing details of both the tools:

-LeadPages provide three plans, both on monthly and annual basis.
+LeadPages provide three plans, both on the monthly and annual basis.

 |Per Month||$37||$79||Not available|